Working Papers

 Abstract

-Big data are increasingly used to make predictions about uncertain investments, thereby helping firms identify innovation opportunities without the need for domain knowledge.
-This trend has led to questions about which firms will primarily benefit from the availability of these data-driven predictions.
-Contrary to existing research suggesting that data-driven predictions level the playing field for firms lacking domain knowledge, I argue—using a simple theoretical framework—that these predictions actually reinforce the competitive advantage of firms with domain knowledge.
-In innovation contexts, where returns are skewed and not all leads can be pursued, domain knowledge helps evaluate predictions and avoid false positives.
-I test this idea in the context of pharmaceutical innovation, exploiting the features of genome-wide association studies (GWASs) that provide data-driven predictions about new drug targets.
-The results show that GWASs stimulate corporate investments, but around one-third of these resources are misallocated toward false positive predictions.
+Big data are increasingly used to make predictions about the value of uncertain investments, thereby helping firms identify innovation opportunities without the need for domain knowledge.
+This trend has raised questions about which firms will primarily benefit from the availability of these data-driven predictions.
+Contrary to existing research suggesting that data-driven predictions level the playing field for firms lacking domain knowledge, I argue — using a simple theoretical framework — that these predictions reinforce the competitive advantage of firms with domain knowledge.
+In high-stakes contexts like innovation, where returns are skewed and only a few leads can be pursued, domain knowledge helps evaluate predictions and avoid false positives.
+I test this idea using novel data on the pharmaceutical industry, exploiting the features of genome-wide association studies (GWAS) that provide data-driven predictions about new drug targets.
+The results show that GWAS stimulate corporate investments in innovation, yet around one-third of these efforts are misallocated toward false positive predictions.
 Companies lacking domain knowledge react more strongly but are disproportionally likely to fall into the trap of false positives.
-Instead, domain knowledge helps firms make fewer investments that target only the best opportunities.
-Together, the results show that even if data-driven predictions hold value when searching for innovations, domain knowledge remains the crucial source of competitive advantage in the age of big data.
+Instead, domain knowledge helps firms pursue fewer alternatives that are more likely to be the best opportunities.
+Together, the results show that even if data-driven predictions are valuable in innovation, domain knowledge remains a crucial source of competitive advantage in the age of big data technologies.

 [Working Paper][Will Mitchell Dissertation Research Grant][INFORMS/Organization Science Dissertation Proposal Competition]

-Data-Driven Search and Innovation: Evidence from Genome-Wide Association Studies
+Data-Driven Search and the Birth of Theory: Evidence from Genome-Wide Association Studies

 Finalist, Steven Klepper Award for Best Young Scholar Paper, DRUID (2022)